Dunkin’ Glazed Donut

 Total Sugars

-The total sugars include 12 grams of added sugars, which is considered high for a single menu item.
+Carbohydrates contribute the greatest proportion of total calories.
+The 33 grams of carbs includes one gram dietary fiber and 12 grams added sugars, which is high for a single menu item.

 According to the FDA, “added sugars are a nutrient to get less of.”